shrinerb/shrine/doc/creating_storages.md

 ## Essentials

 Shrine ships with the FileSystem and S3 storages, but it's also easy to create your own.
-A storage is a class which has at least the following methods:
+A storage is a class which needs to implement to the following
+methods:

 ```rb
 class Shrine